Astros' Bregman, Altuve apologize for sign-stealing scheme - WHIZ News

 MLB Commissioner Rob Manfred disciplined the Astros after he found the team broke rules by using electronics to steal signs during its run to the 2017 World Series championship and again in the 2018 season.

-The Astros were fined $5 million, the maximum allowed under major league rulesion, and forfeited their next two first- and second-round amateur draft picks.
+The Astros were fined $5 million, the maximum allowed under major league rules, and forfeited their next two first- and second-round amateur draft picks.

-The investigation found that the Astros used the video feed from a center field camera to view and decode opposing catcher’s signs.
+The investigation found the Astros used the video feed from a center field camera to view and decode opposing catchers’ signs.
 Players banged on a trash can to signal to batters what was coming, believing it would improve chances of getting a hit.

+Crane said the scheme was used in 2017 and part of 2018, but ended during that season.

+He said there was nothing to the notion that Astros hitters used buzzers to get information about pitches.